-- 3. Students whose first language is not English, complete the following: - Submission of a minimum TOEFL score of 527 on the PBT, or 71 on the IBT, or 197 on the CBT, or a minimum IELTS score of 6.5, or a minimum Duolingo score of 105. - · Or an individual oral interview in English, if required by the Admissions Office. - · Additionally, admissions may use completed coursework from previous US institutions to determine English proficiency. - 4.
-Additional requirements for international students include, but are not limited to: - · Complying with current immigration law. - · Completion of the Certification of Finances Form, which will be sent to the student by Clarke University.
+- 3. Students whose first language is not English, complete the following: - Submission of a minimum Duolingo score of 105, minimum TOEFL score of 550 on the PBT, or 75 on the IBT, or a minimum IELTS score of 6. - · Or an individual oral interview in English, if required by the Admissions Office. - Additionally, admissions may use completed coursework from previous US institutions to determine English proficiency. - 4.
+Additional requirements for international students include, but are not limited to: - · Complying with current immigration law. - Completion of the Certification of Finances Form, which will be sent to the student by Clarke University.
 This form provides documentation of adequate financial resources for educational and living expense. - · Submission of a confirmation deposit upon acceptance to the University. - Completion of an I-20 form, which will be mailed once an offer of admission has been made. - · International transfer students will be required to submit their transcripts to the Educational Credential Evaluator (ECE.org) or World Education Services (WES.org) and pay for their transcript evaluation.